 Watermead Country Park is a 140-hectare site that is nearly two miles long and as its name suggests it is a wetland area with over 12 lakes and smaller ponds.
 The Park is developing one of the largest reedbed areas in the Midlands and has five birdhides, including a 2-storey hide.
 Running through the Park are the River Soar and Grand Union Canal which provide an essential corridor for wildlife.
 It has a good network of suraced paths.

 This wildlife corridor follows Rothley Brook going towards Anstey.
-A stream joins it beside the sports ground and the land between has been planted with some specie shrubs.
-It has mown paths.
-The east side of the stream and brook has also been planted with some wild flowers and specie shrubs.
-The watercourse is treed and wildlife rich but has an open aspect with farmland to the west and the sports fields to the east.
-A path through it continues along the brook side beyond the parish and can exit either onto Gynsill Lane or go under the A46 towards Anstey.
+A stream joins it beside the sports ground and the land between has been planted with shrubs.
+It has mown paths to provide good access.
+The east side of the stream and brook has also been planted with wild flowers and shrubs.
+The watercourse is bordered by mature trees but has an open aspect in places with farmland to the west and the sports fields to the east.
+A path through it continues along the brookside beyond the parish and under the A46 towards Anstey.

 The Welbeck site is located to the south west of Burbage and is clearly defined to the south by the well treed corridor of Watling Street.
 A well maintained bridleway, lined by an avenue of mature Lime trees, runs the full length of the site's eastern boundary.
 The urban area of Burbage adjoins the site on the eastern edge.